John W. Daniel

-John Warwick Daniel (September 5, 1842June 29, 1910) was an American lawyer, author, and Democratic politician from Lynchburg, Virginia who promoted the Lost Cause of the Confederacy.
+John Warwick Daniel (September 5, 1842 – June 29, 1910) was an American lawyer, author, and Democratic politician from Lynchburg, Virginia.
 Daniel served in both houses of the Virginia General Assembly and both houses of the United States Congress.
 He represented Virginia the U.S. House from 1885 to 1887, and in the U.S. Senate from 1887 until his death in 1910.

 Daniel was sometimes referred to as the "Lame Lion of Lynchburg", alluding to his permanent disability incurred during the Battle of the Wilderness, while serving as a major in the Confederate Army.

 Early and family life

 John W. Daniel was born in Lynchburg, Virginia, the son of Judge William Daniel (who served on what later would be called the Virginia Supreme Court) and his wife Sarah Ann Warwick Daniel, the daughter of a wealthy Lynchburg tobacco merchant.
 His mother died after the birth of his sister Sarah (1845-1918), when John was three years old.
 Judge Daniel soon announced the sale of all or part of the former estate, which is now the Daniel's Hill Historic District.
 Young John was raised by his maternal grandparents and attended private schools, including Dr. Gessner Harrison's University School.
 Judge Daniel remarried well (to Elizabeth Cabell) and built another mansion nearby, Rivermont, which is now the name of a city park, although much of that estate was subdivided after the legislature allowed the city to expand in 1870 and the Panic of 1873 affected.

 In 1869, John W. Daniel married Julia Elizabeth Murrell, and they had two daughters and three sons.